Welcome Morgan Community College Students and Staff!

 An Associate of Arts (A.A.) or Associate of Science (A.S.) degree is a two-year course of study that covers the core materials needed to complete the first two years of a four-year bachelor degree.

-Additionally, required course work, transferability of courses specific to your own community college, and credits accepted are detailed in each of the degree-specific transfer guides below.
-Select your degree of choice to access your transfer guide.
+Additionally, required course work, transferability of courses, and credits accepted are detailed in each of the degree-specific transfer guides at the link below.

 Are you interested in a degree program in the health care field?
 If so, please visit the Rueckert-Hartman College for Health Professions website to browse degree programs and access the appropriate admissions application and enrollment assistance.